The International & North American Dostoevsky Societies

 The 2nd International Dostoevsky Society Video Competition

-The International Dostoevsky Society is delighted to announce the call for its second Video Competition.
-The theme for 2025-26 is "5-minute Dostoevsky" and the deadline is 1 April 2026.
-Click below for the entry form and more information!
+The International Dostoevsky Society is delighted to announce the winners of its second Video Competition.
+The theme for 2025-26 was "5-minute Dostoevsky."

 New Issue of Dostoevsky Studies Published

-The latest issue (New Series, issue 27) of Dostoevsky Studies has just been published.
-The issue is dedicated to the memory of Horst-Jürgen Gerigk and features 10 articles, news features, reviews, and a foreword from Editor Katalin Kroó.
+The latest issue (New Series, issue 28) of Dostoevsky Studies has just been published.
+The issue features articles, news features, reviews, and an introduction from Editor Katalin Kroó.

 Donate